AnaMMoreira/stock-analysis/README.md

 # Stock Analysis

-# Use of VBA code to Perform Stock Analysis and the Application of Code Refactoring
+# The Use of VBA code to Perform Stock Analysis and the Application of Code Refactoring

 ## Overview of Project: